Skip NavigationSkip to Primary Content

 Dr. Clark and his family share their lives with four cats, Crystal Annabeth, Koi, Rosie, and Chai (aka Mundungus).
 Dr. Clark’s personal interests include meditation, sailing on Lake Ontario with his family, and laughing at his own jokes.

 His veterinary special interests include: soft tissue surgery (tumour removal and wound repair), orthopedic surgery (offers two different surgeries for cruciate ligament disease – MMP procedure and the extracapsular lateral suture method).
 Femoral head and neck excision and surgery for the medial luxating patella, cancer treatment, endoscopy, and customized care for the needs of each family and pet.

 In a time where the stresses of veterinary practice has never been higher, Dr. Clark has found that for him, personally performing euthanasia was having very negative effects on his well-being.
 In seeking a way to continue his practice of veterinary medicine and care for his well-being he has had conversations with the CVO, the province’s veterinary licensing body, and with their advice will no longer personally be performing euthanasia.
-Abbotsford Animal Hospital will continue to offer euthanasia and will be provided by Dr. Bocknek or Dr. Hanna when they are available.
+Abbotsford Animal Hospital will continue to offer euthanasia and will be provided by Dr. Bocknek, Dr. Hanna or Dr. Herron when they are available.